AskeCarstensen/STM32-Getting-started/Chapter 1. Hello world!/README.md

 ```

-## Project: Toggle an external LED on a breadboard every second
+## Exercise 2: Toggle an external LED on a breadboard every second

 In this